 "Don't worry!
-I'll be home before you know it…and this is only for a little while."
+I'll be home before you know it…and this is only for a little while.
+I think a change would be the best thing right now."
+She gave me a small smile and nodded.
 I hugged her once more and pecked her cheek.
 "Besides, you have Jack, remember?"

-She laughed and brushed my hair off my face.
-"Of course…but it's just not going to be the same without you!"
-I rolled my eyes and got in the car while my dad attempted to stuff my bags into the trunk.
+She laughed, shaking her head and brushed my hair off my face.
+"Of course…but it's just not going to be the same without you."
+I rolled my eyes and laughed while getting in the car.
+My dad was still attempting to stuff my bags into the boot.
 She leaned over into the window.
 "Have you got your phone?"

 "Have you got everything?"
 My dad asked.

 I chuckled lightly.
 "Yeah, Dad.
-Mom already went through this.
+Mum already went through this.
 Y'know…I'm only going to school in America…not moving there permanently, I'll be back soon."
 I reassured him.

 He sighed.
-"You never know Ayla, you never know."
+"You never know Ayla, you never know," he murmured cryptically.

 Are all parents this dramatic?

 When we finally got to Heathrow, my dad helped me carry my luggage in and get checked in.
 When we got to security, I turned and hugged him tightly, feeling tears spring into my eyes.
 This was it.
-I was actually leaving.
+I was actually leaving and I wouldn't see him for 5 months.
 He kissed the top of my head.
 "I'll miss you," I mumbled into his chest.

 "I'll miss you too, Ay.
 Have fun and call us when you get there."

 I nodded and turned to walk through the airport security.
 I looked back at my Dad who waved.
 I waved back, offering a watery smile before passing security and walking away.
-I walked past all the designer shops until, finally, I reached Waterstones.
-I bought a book and immediately felt a bit better knowing I could keep myself busy on the long journey.
+I walked past all the designer shops until, finally, I reached my gate and took a seat, waiting to be called for boarding.